10 Child-Friendly Ways to Visualise Sound at Home

 1. Inflate the balloon and tie it off.

-2. Tape the small mirror to the center of the balloon.
+2. Tape the mirror to the center of the balloon.

-3. In a dark room, shine the laser pointer onto the mirror so that it reflects onto a wall.
+3. Shine the laser pointer onto the mirror so that it reflects onto a wall.

-Objective: Understand how the length of a column of air affects pitch.
+Objective: Understand how the length of an air column affects pitch.

 Materials Needed: